Raghav323/Alfetta/PID_Controller.md

  #### Basic Terminologies
- 1. Gear Train : When sometimes two or more gears are made to mess with each other to transmit power from one shaft to another such combination is called gear trains.
+ 1.Gear Train : When sometimes two or more gears are made to mess with each other to transmit power from one shaft to another such combination is called gear trains.

- 2. Shaft : A shaft is a rotating machine element, usually circular in cross section, which is used to transmit power from one part to another
+ 2.Shaft : A shaft is a rotating machine element, usually circular in cross section, which is used to transmit power from one part to another

- 3. Actuator : An actuator is a device that produces a motion by converting energy and signals going into the system
+ 3.Actuator : An actuator is a device that produces a motion by converting energy and signals going into the system.

- #### 1. Motor and gear
+ #### <div align="center">1.Motor and gear </div>
 The first example plant is a motor driving a gear train, with the output position of the gear train being monitored by a potentiometer .
 The potentiometer outputs a voltage proportional to the position of the output shaft .